-Why Having a User-First Approach to SEO Is Important
+Why Having A User-First Approach to SEO Is Important

 1. Learn Design Fundamentals

-While the goal may not be to become a designer, having a better understanding of the principles that comprise a good design is an incredible tool to keep in your tool belt.
+You don’t have to master the skills of a graphic designer to improve UX, but having a better understanding of the principles that comprise a good design is an important tool to keep in your tool belt.

-Understanding these principles will allow you to make decisions that will give your site’s users an even better experience.
+Understanding these principles will allow you to make decisions that will give your site’s users a better experience, flow a more natural flow, and generally enjoy using your site more.

-When looking into design classes, try to ensure you’re going to be working with a professor/instructor that helps explain the psychology behind what they’re teaching you.
+When looking into design classes, make sure you’re going to be working with a professor/instructor who can explain the psychology behind what they’re teaching you.

 Understanding the psychological impact of design is the most crucial element of what you should be learning – the “why” behind what you’re putting in place – so your decisions have the desired effect on your users.